Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**Associated_genes_with_whole_operon:** Locus tag of the genes which are associated with the operon.

-**statistics:** Stores statistics file which includes the number of sub-operons, monocistronic operon, polycistronic operon, etc.
+**statistics:** Stores statistic file which includes the number of sub-operons, monocistronic operon, polycistronic operon, etc.

 .. _circrna: